— Ainsley Scyther —

 — TRIVIA

 • The first time Ainsley fell in Love is a nod to old art that I originally got with him!
-I don't consider it canon (considering he's just a guy in a suit in that version), but a subtle reference is Nice.
+I don't consider it canon (since he's just a guy in a suit in that version), but a subtle reference is Nice.

 LOGS